Image

 Existing water roots are often damaged during planting, not because they are simply more fragile but because they are structurally unsuited for particle contact.
 Microfractures occur.
 Epidermal tissue sloughs off.
 Pathogens exploit the damage, especially if oxygen availability is low.

-Fun Fact: Many plants deliberately abandon most water-formed roots after transplant and replace them with soil-adapted roots.
+FYI: Many plants deliberately abandon most water-formed roots after transplant and replace them with soil-adapted roots.
 Survival depends on how quickly that replacement happens.

 Why Root Rot Happens After Transplant